 What is a CT scan of the thoracic aorta?

 Thoracic aorta scanning uses MSCT technology to detect problems with blood flow through your aorta.
-As the aorta is scanned by CT, an electrocardiogram (ECG) trace is recorded.
 This information is correlated with CT data to provide highly detailed diagnostic information.

 Preparing for aorta scanning